Computational Science Symposium

 Silver Spring, Maryland

-Having established itself as the premier collaboration across Industry, Regulators, and Service/Technology Providers, The Computational Sciences Symposium (CSS) will be celebrating its 8th annual event.
-The collaboration has continued to grow with nearly 60 active projects across 6 Working Groups, regulatory engagement from FDA, EMA, and PMDA and publication/reference of PhUSE deliverables in journals, online, and regulatory guidance.
+Having established itself as the premier collaboration across industry, regulators, and service/technology providers, the Computational Science Symposium (CSS) will be celebrating its eighth annual event.
+The collaboration has continued to grow, with nearly 60 active projects across 6 Working Groups, regulatory engagement from the FDA, EMA, and PMDA and publication/reference of PhUSE deliverables in journals, online, and regulatory guidance.

 The focus of the annual Computational Science Symposium is to continue the work initiated at the previous annual meeting and throughout the year.
 The event will provide an update on current initiatives ongoing within the FDA, explore emerging technologies, and establish collaborative projects to address current challenges related to the access and review of data to support product development.

-Since the 2018 CSS, the projects within the Working Groups have been meeting, collaborating and delivering valuable outputs as part of their objectives.
+Since the US CSS 2018, the projects within the Working Groups have been meeting, collaborating and delivering valuable outputs as part of their objectives.
 Click here to read further information on all Working Groups and their projects, with links to information about each one.

 Over the past year, the Working Groups projects have successfully delivered on their objectives to support the overall mission of the collaboration.
 Below are samples of those successful projects and the great work being done by many volunteers.

-Study Data Reviewers Guide in XML: First draft of representing the SDRG in XML so it can be machine-readable and used to automate process within industry and regulatory groups.
+Study Data Reviewer’s Guide in XML: First draft of representing the SDRG in XML so it can be machine-readable and used to automate processes within industry and regulatory groups.

-Study Data Standardisation Plan (SDSP): The CDER and CBER Study Data Standardisation Plan (SDSP) created by the PhUSE Working Group, Optimizing the Use of Data Standards, is referenced in the FDA Study Data Technical Conformance Guide (TCG) released in March 2018.
+Study Data Standardization Plan (SDSP): The CDER and CBER Study Data Standardization Plan (SDSP), created by the PhUSE Working Group Optimizing the Use of Data Standards, is referenced in the FDA Study Data Technical Conformance Guide (TCG) released in March 2018.
 It establishes a plan for describing the data standardisation approach for clinical and nonclinical studies within a development program.
-The SDSP assists the FDA in identifying potential data standardisation issues, early in the development program.
+The SDSP assists the FDA in identifying potential data standardisation issues, early in the development programme.

 The Working Groups Steering Committee are accepting proposals for new projects.
 A proposal will address problems of significant relevance to computational science related to drug, biologic and device development, and must meet all the guidelines for projects within the FDA/PhUSE collaboration.

 Click here for more information and to download the New Project Request form.
-New projects can be submitted at any time, but there is a deadline of 31st December to be considered for inclusion in the 2019 conference.
+New projects can be submitted at any time, but the deadline has now passed for inclusion in the 2019 conference.

 The conference will commence at 4pm on Sunday, June 9th, with the opening networking session, and end at 4pm on Tuesday, June 11th.

-Online registration will open 31st January, 2019.
-The Symposium is limited to 300 attendees so do ensure you register early, before the event sells out.
+Online registration is now open.
+The Symposium is limited to 300 attendees, so do ensure you register early, before the event sells out.